-Ithaca, NY – The Finger Lakes Land Trust today announced that it has accepted a donation of a conservation easement on 116 acres of fields and woodlands bordering Finger Lakes National Forest.
+Ithaca, NY – The Finger Lakes Land Trust accepted a donation of a conservation easement on 116 acres of fields and woodlands bordering Finger Lakes National Forest.
 The conserved land is located in the heart of the Finger Lakes Region, just outside of Watkins Glen in the Town of Hector, Schuyler County.
 The easement was donated by Neal and Dianne Melveney, and Chris and Lisa Melveney.
 Three generations of the Melveney family currently reside on the property.

 The Melveneys’ conservation easement will ensure the integrity of their family farm located next to Finger Lakes National Forest.
 Conservation easements are legal agreements that limit future development while allowing land to remain in private ownership and on the tax rolls.
 Landowners who donate conservation easements may be eligible for both state and federal tax benefits.

 The property is a priority for protection because it is bordered on two sides by the National Forest and provides an important connection from one part of the Forest to the other.
 The easement expands the contiguous area of protected lands and provides an important buffer from development.
 Conservation of the property will also maintain the scenic nature and a rural hiking experience as approximately 1,500 feet of the Finger Lakes Trail runs through it.

 The property has more than 6,500 feet of frontage on Tug Hollow Creek, an important tributary to Seneca Lake.
 Protection of the land will ensure its undeveloped condition and help maintain water quality.

 Other notable features include 73 acres of meadows, grassland, and shrub lands which provide valuable habitat for a diversity of birds and other wildlife.
 The property is located within the Finger Lakes National Forest Important Bird Area, identified by New York Audubon as particularly important for breeding grassland birds and raptors.